 You can find a unique and beautiful cultural blend here.
 It depicts the life of Peranakan by the end of the turn of the 19th century.
 If you see the design, it has the influence of Eastern tradition as well as European architecture.
 If you want to learn about the past history of Melaka, this would be the ideal place to start.
 Not to mention that this place is run professionally with its interesting program and impressive guide.
 Be wary, though, that cameras are not allowed inside the museum.
-Admission fee is RM16 for adults and RM11 for kids in between the age of 5 and 12 of years.
+The admission fee is RM16 for adults and RM11 for kids between the ages of 5 and 12 years.

-What’s called as the Maritime Museum is basically a big Portuguese ship.
-Yes, it is the real one and it sank close to Melaka.
+The Maritime Museum is basically a big Portuguese ship.
+Yes, it is the real one, and it sank close to Melaka.
 You can learn about the naval and sea history in this place.
 If you are interested, you can see different kinds of ship model collections being displayed in this museum.
 This museum has its own unique atmosphere.
-Once you got in the museum, there is a sense of ancient ship and old times, along with the sea travel atmosphere.
+Once you get in the museum, there is a sense of ancient ship and old times, along with the sea travel atmosphere.

-If you want to explore around the city, the metered taxis can be a good option.
-Town buses are very accommodative and inexpensive.
-It is also possible to use the bike sharing system or rent a bike if you prefer that way.
-Because of the easy transportation, no wonder if most travellers like to go to this city.
+If you want to explore around the city, metered taxis can be a good option.
+Town buses are very accommodating and inexpensive.
+It is also possible to use the bike-sharing system or rent a bike if you prefer that way.
+Because of the easy transportation, no wonder if most travelers like to go to this city.

 So, what’s the delay?
 Book your hotel and flight ticket now only at Airpaz!
 With Airpaz, you’ll get great deals to make your trip smoother and more memorable.
 Check it out now!